 Technology, Robotics and Artificial Intelligence Summit

-Consilience brings you the Technology, Robotics, and Artificial Intelligence Summit (TRAI) for High School students in Mumbai on September 17th and 18th, 2016.
+Consilience brings you the Technology, Robotics, and Artificial Intelligence Summit (TRAI) for High School students.
 This Summit will engage students in an interdisciplinary design thinking process in order to design solutions using robotics and automation, the internet of things, and wearable technology.
 Students enrolled in schools across India are eligible to apply for participating in the TRAI Summit.

 What should students expect?